d4gh0s7/postgres_dump/README.md

 ensure_postgresql_is_running: Yes

 # Flag to Yes in order to provision a temporay unprivileged user and run the pg_dumpall with it
-# The user will be deleted immediately after and the username will be logged to the file system
+# The user will be deleted immediately after the backup execution;
+# the username will be logged to the file system
-# and included in the backup archive
+# and included in the backup archive.
+# This feature is still beta.
 provision_temporary_user: Yes
 ```